pbloem/peterbloem.nl/index.md

 <a href="http://orcid.org/0000-0002-0189-5817" class="orcid">orcid.org/0000-0002-0189-5817</a>
 </div>

-<p class="intro-text">I'm an assistant professor at the VU University in Amsterdam.
+<p class="intro-text">I'm an assistant professor at the Vrije Universiteit Amsterdam.
 I specialize in
 the combination of <strong>Machine Learning</strong> and <strong>Knowledge Representation</strong>.
 </p>
 <p class="intro-text">